VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/strings.md

 [TODO]

 Nylon vs plain vs wound, metal types, coated.
 Gauges. https://blog.ernieball.com/strings/what-string-gauges-should-you-be-playing/ .
-This page does refrece neck length so keep that in mind too!
+This page does reference neck length, so keep that in mind too!

 {{< speech big >}}

-My reccomendation, first and foremost, is **try them**.
-Strings are cheap, swap 'em out, try each for a month, note your experiances before and after- how they felt, sounded, if they left your fingers sore, if pitch bending was fun, etc.
+My recommendation, first and foremost, is **try them**.
+Strings are cheap, swap 'em out, try each for a month, note your experiences before and after- how they felt, sounded, if they left your fingers sore, if pitch bending was fun, etc.

 Still, I will say *generally* I've found Ernie Ball Slinkys (the normal, greenish-yellowish package) are a good works-for-everything bet.
 If you're playing something where you want more meaty low end, Ernie Ball Slinky Cobalts are worth a shot.
-If you're looking to get more sustain, output, and outright agression from your pickups, Ernie's M-Stell line does well.
-Each of those is avaliable in a varitey of gauges.
+If you're looking to get more sustain, output, and outright aggression from your pickups, Ernie's M-Stell line does well.
+Each of those is available in a variety of gauges.
 I'm not being paid to promote Ernie Ball here - they're just good.

 {{< /speech >}}